 4G/LTE coverage is excellent in the following areas:

-In deep rural areas (northeast, Mondulkiri forests, border zones), coverage degrades to 3G or even EDGE.
-Don’t rely on the network for hiking in the forest.
+In deep rural areas (northeast, Mondulkiri forests, border zones), coverage drops to 3G or even EDGE.
+For a hike in the forest, don’t rely on the network.

 Living between Siem Reap and Kampot, we use Smart as our main operator.
 The difference in signal quality with other operators is especially noticeable outside city centers.